-"Dutch Treat" means that each person pays for him or herself when going out to dinner, movies, clubs, etc. with friends.
+"Dutch Treat" means that each person pays for himor herself when going out to dinner, movies, clubs, etc. with friends.
 It is wise to be prepared to pay for your own meal whenever you go out.

 Coupons can be used to get price reductions on certain goods.
-For example, you might have a coupon which gives a \$0.50 discount on a 275-gram box of Frosted Flakes cereal.
-Coupons can be obtained in various places, including the local Sunday newspaper, The Chattanooga Times FreePress.
-Often grocery stores such as Food City, Aldi's, Ingles, and Publix offer coupons in the Sunday paper or online (sometimes even giving double values.
-You can also sign up to receive email or online coupons from various retail businesses on a weekly or monthly basis.
+For example, you might have a coupon which gives a \$0.50 discount on a 275 gram box of Frosted Flakes cereal.
+Coupons can be obtained in various places, including the local Sunday newspaper, The Commercial Appeal.
+Often grocery stores such as Schnucks and Kroger give double value on coupons up to \$0.60, so that you would get a \$1.00 discount by using a \$0.50 coupon for Frosted Flakes.

+Receipts.
 A receipt is the little slip of paper given to you whenever you pay for something.
 Whenever you buy clothes, books, or other expensive items or whenever you pay any fees or bills, always keep your receipt.
 If you want to return items for a refund, you must have the receipt.